misshanya/tgsh/README.md

 > [!WARNING]
 > You must not use this for fraudulent purposes.
 All responsibility when using TGSH rests solely with you

+## Why I made it?
+I often need to access my home computer (which runs Linux, by the way) when I'm away.
+Since I don't have a public IP at home, setting up SSH under these conditions is tricky.
+So, I decided to create this project.
+Hopefully, someone else will find it useful too.

 ## Prerequirements
 - Go 1.24